 Do you accept health insurance?

 I do not accept health insurance, but some med share programs provide money towards a doula.

 Are there any available discounts?

 YES!
-As a full-time teacher, I offer discounts for teachers/school district employees, emergency response workers, and active/veteran military OR their spouses.
+As a former teacher, I offer discounts for teachers/school district employees, emergency response workers, and active/veteran military OR their spouses.
 (Must provide provide proof of current employment/staff ID to receive this discount.)
+As of 2022, I am also extending my teacher discount to any teachers who have exited education since March 2020 (due to Covid) OR their spouses.
+I know how difficult the last two years have been and I want to honor you.
 I also offer other discounts.
 Please contact me to schedule your FREE consult to meet and discuss discounts!

 Do you accept payment plans?